I have yet to meet anyone involved in the education system who disputes that grades are important.

 What an amazing revival we could see in the educational system if parents and teachers unified around this one small change – to ask what has been gained, rather than what could be lost.
 This little shift in perspective would remind the students that their worth is more than a number on a piece of paper, and that the purpose of their hard work in school is to show daily growth in knowledge and wisdom.
 If each student could become aware and proud of the facts and skills they gain, perhaps they would begin to take personal responsibility for their learning experience, and love of learning could be the motivation behind their dedication in the classroom.
 Good grades, the manifestation of acquired knowledge, would follow naturally, without stress associated with performance pressure.
 An internally motivated education would enable a healthier learning environment for the inquiring minds of the future.

-Rachel Hannusch is a Saint Thomas’ Episcopal School (STE) alumna, where she now teaches Upper School Biology and AP Biology.
+Rachel Hannusch is a Saint Thomas’ Episcopal School (STE) alumna and former STE Upper School Biology and AP Biology teacher.
 She holds a degree in Neuroscience from Trinity University.

 - Private School